sweeneychris/TheiaSfM/docs/source/sfm.rst

 .. member:: SiftParameters ReconstructionBuilderOptions::sift_parameters

-  If the desired descriptor type is SIFT then these are the ift parameters controlling keypoint detection and description options.
+  If the desired descriptor type is SIFT then these are the sift parameters controlling keypoint detection and description options.
 See
   //theia/image/keypoint_detector/sift_parameters.h